Overjet or Overbite? Find Out What’s Causing Your Discomfort and How to Fix It

 If your upper front teeth stick out horizontally past your lower front teeth, you’re looking at an overjet – sometimes known as “buck teeth.”
 This can make the upper teeth appear pushed forward, often affecting your bite and smile shape.

-Overbite and overjet orthodontic treatment
+overbite and overjet orthodontic treatment

 Common Causes